 The following blogs are presented here for posterity, especially those doing academic research.
 I quite enjoyed the detective work while I was researching these, and I learned a lot!
 I remain peripherally interested in the following subjects and do update these periodically with newly-added material that I happen to come across.
 These writings are apologetic in nature; I often root for the underdog, especially anything I have ever put my own name behind.
 I describe these writings as a forced interfaith discussion between people who ordinarily would not want anything to do with each other!

-Context is for Kings: Is the Amplified Bible Guilty of Illegitimate Totality Transfer?
+For God So Prized the World: Is the Amplified Bible Guilty of Illegitimate Totality Transfer?
 (2020) by Michael-James B. Weaver & Beverly R. Sutphin.
 Is language amplification the fool's gold of Bible interpretation?
 To answer this question, here is all you ever wanted to know about illegitimate totality transfer, a linguistic fallacy sometimes committed by those doing 'word studies'.
-This seminary-level debate features more than two dozen explanations of this fallacy, comparing various translations of nearly 100 Bible verses, using the Amplified Bible as a backdrop.
+This seminary-level debate features more than two dozen explanations of this fallacy, comparing various translations of more than 100 Bible verses, using the Amplified Bible as a backdrop.
 Indeed, not only is the Amplified Bible on trial here—but the scholarship of its detractors as well, who proffer some mightily weak arguments.
 Cross-examining the experts has universally proven to be sacrilege and yet, by using his own words against him, the most-cited critic of the Amplified Bible—Mark Strauss—became the star witness for the defense!
-(See pages 113-122.)
+(See pages 117-126.)
 The whole issue is mapped out using symbolic logic.
 Topics include Christian theology, hermeneutics, and exegesis.
-(172 pages.
-Revised May 1st, 2023.)
+(216 pages.
+Revised September 22nd, 2023.)

 Empty Mountains: Finding the Middle Way (2001) by Konchog Nyima.
 A Christian-Buddhist debate, centered on Buddha's two-fold middle way between extremes.
 Organized by topic, this book presents an interfaith dialogue of sorts that describes (in their own words) how many fundamentalist Christians misperceive Buddhism, and how Buddhists might have responded (again, in their own words).
 Topics include nirvana, selflessness, and reincarnation.
 Under way is a new section compiling various 'emptiness' teachings as found in Biblical hermeneutics literature, a potential nexus for interfaith dialogue.
 (73 pages.
 March 8th, 2022.)